 As the Vice President of Technology, streamlined processes and managed all data of a 282-member volunteering and tutoring organization through G Suite, Google Apps Script, and Dropbox.
 Additionally, created a web app and spreadsheet scripts to optimize project assignments, credit tracking, and email management.
 Started Get Your Life Together, a community program inviting industry professionals to host workshops for students to explore potential career paths with a 70-person membership.

-As the co-president of Yale Club Gymnastics, I love attending practices and exploring what it means to build a community.
-I also write and perform spoken word poetry and teach poetry to middle and high schoolers through Splash at Yale and my poetry group TEETH Poets, and I volunteer as a coding teacher with The Coding School.
+As the president of the Yale Buddhist Sangha and former co-president of Yale Club Gymnastics, I love community-building and spontaneous connections.
+I also write and perform spoken word poetry and teach poetry to middle and high schoolers through Splash at Yale and my poetry group TEETH Poets.

-In my spare time I enjoy using Adobe Photoshop, Illustrator, Premiere Pro, and Audition to create fun projects, such as editing my family members into wacky scenarios or generating quality content for my five subscribers on YouTube. ♥
+In my spare time I enjoy watching Parks and Recreation, Black Mirror, and American Horror Story, and using Adobe Photoshop, Illustrator, Premiere Pro, and Audition to create fun projects, such as editing my family members into wacky scenarios or generating quality content for my five subscribers on YouTube. ♥

 My brother as an angel.